 The Blackeye galaxy includes a notable dark band of dust in front of the bright nucleus.
 This galaxy is in a prime location for visual or photographic observation in the spring.

 Despite its small apparent size, M64 is a noteworthy target for visual observation in the constellation Coma Berenices.

 8. The Sombrero Galaxy

-It is interesting to note that the Sombrero galaxy is about 1 third the size of our own Milky Way Galaxy.
-With an apparent magnitude approaching 9.0, this deep-sky object is within range of backyard telescopes!
+It is interesting to note that the Sombrero galaxy is about one third the size of our own Milky Way Galaxy.
+With an apparent magnitude approaching 9.0, this deep-sky object is within range of backyard telescopes.

 Markarian’s Chain of galaxies in Virgo.

 Below you will find the video I created sharing the 8 galaxy season targets mentioned above: